Sundays during term time

 There may be some script or text to look at which will inspire our story.
 You also may be asked to write some script yourself.
 But mostly, we play and improvise.
 If working with text is a concern for you, please let us know, and we can make sure that these aspects of the classes are made accessible for you.

 Those who enrol on the Young Artists programme may be eligible for financial assistance through our bursary scheme.
-Please read our bursary policy for further details.
+Please read our bursary policy below for further details.

 If you wish to cancel your place on the course, you will receive a full refund if you notify the school at least 7 days prior to the start of the course.
 For cancellations, contact [email protected]